 - Omega fatty acids

 Studies reveal that these other lesser cannabinoids also work synergistically in your body, boosting the beneficial health effects.
-Thankfully, CBD oil form American Hemp Oil is plentiful in CBD as well as these minor cannabinoids, all working together to improve your whole-body wellness and boost homeostasis.
+Thankfully, cannabidiol oil from American Hemp Oil is plentiful in CBD as well as these minor cannabinoids, all working together to improve your whole-body wellness and boost homeostasis.

 We are truly entering a new golden era for CBD as a health supplement, as well as the ECS system.
 Only a few years ago, if you went down the list of ailments and diseases that hemp oil can treat, it seemed hard to believe.
 But now we understand how they are interrelated, thanks to the endocannabinoid system and how our bodies react to CBD and other cannabinoids.

-Over just the last two decades, more than 20,000 scientific studies and research projects have investigated the beneficial role of cannabinoids in our systems.
+Over just the last two decades, more than 20,000 scientific studies and research projects have investigated the beneficial role of the endocannabinoid system.
 More research is ongoing, so every year, we’re discovering more about the endocannabinoid system and potential for health benefits and improved homeostasis through natural supplements like CBD hemp oil.